pingcap/tidb/docs/design/2022-08-29-sync-stats-for-optimizer.md

 #### Retrieve the stats

 After collecting the necessary columns and indices, tidb-server will collect the stats during `syncWaitStatsLoadPoint` phase.
-For each tidb-server, it will start several sub sync stats loader to load stats for columns and indices given by the above phase.
+For each tidb-server, it will start several sub sync stats loaders to load stats for columns and indices given by the above phase.
-As each query may send loading stats request to sync stats loader, the required columns and indices might be duplicated between each query.
+As each query may send loading stats request to sync stats loaders, the required columns and indices might be duplicated between each query.
-Thus in order to improve the performance for sync stats loader and reduce loading duplicated stats for columns and indices, each sync stats loader will check other loaders in order to avoid loading duplicated stats.
+Thus in order to improve the performance for sync stats loaders and reduce loading duplicated stats for columns and indices, each sync stats loader will check other loaders in order to avoid loading duplicated stats.
 If the required stats are loaded by one loader, other loaders will not load this stats again.

 ## Diagnosability